Introduction to Account-Based Marketing (ABM) for Mid-Market Companies

 Here's what typically happens when mid-market companies resist ABM: they waste budget on broad campaigns that reach audiences who'll never buy, while their best-fit accounts receive the same generic nurture emails as everyone else.
 The result?
 Marketing and sales teams blame each other for missed targets.

 The scalability question is where most mid-market leaders stumble.
-They assume what is account-based marketing requires enterprise-level resources, but 87% of B2B marketers report that ABM delivers higher ROI than other marketing activities.
-The secret isn't spending more—it's concentrating resources where they matter most.
+They assume account-based marketing requires enterprise-level resources.
+It does not.
+The secret isn't spending more, it's concentrating resources where they matter most.
 A focused account-based marketing strategy targeting 50 ideal accounts outperforms scattershot campaigns reaching 50,000 unqualified contacts.

 Sales and marketing alignment shifts from aspiration to reality with ABM.
 One practical approach is creating shared account lists and engagement criteria.
 When both teams work toward the same revenue targets at named accounts, finger-pointing disappears.
 Marketing generates account-level intelligence sales actually uses, while sales provides feedback that sharpens targeting.
 This collaborative targeting framework transforms how teams operate.